 Radiant barrier foil is a sheet or board that is covered with reflective material.
 The radiant barrier foil comes either in single or double sided.
 Some foil may be breathable with ventilation holes.
 Some radiant barrier foil may also have a foam core with some insulation value to it.
 This type of radiant barriers, meeting certain criteria, can in fact be classified as insulation under the EPA, qualifying them as ENERGY STAR products.
 We support this method of radiant barrier because it’s the most effective, maintenance free, long lasting, and reliable.

-What’s the Difference Between a Free Energy Audit or Audit Done By an Air Conditioning Company, and a Paid Energy Audit?
+What’s the Difference Between A Free Energy Audit Or Audit Done By An Air Conditioning Company, And A Paid Energy Audit?

 Have you had an offer to have a "free" home energy audit or assessment done on your home?
 This can seem like the logical thing to do because it’s sponsored by the utility company, there are often rebates available, and there are many benefits to energy efficiency work.
 However, we suggest that buyers beware of these offers for several reasons.